Incident round-up →

 Beyond her dedication to fundraising, Karina is an avid equestrian, spending her free time riding and caring for her horse, Piper, often participating in dressage competitions, and lending her time to her local riding club.
 Karina also has a love for photography, cooking, and baking, often making treats to enjoy on picnics with friends.

-Karina once found herself face to face with Sylvester Stallone in a chance encounter in a holiday lift.
-On the same trip she also discovered her very own doppelganger!
+Karina once found herself face-to-face with Sylvester Stallone in a chance encounter in a holiday lift.
+On the same trip, she also discovered her very own doppelganger!

 Richie Campbell